Graph-based Algorithm Unfolding for Energy-aware Power Allocation in Wireless Networks: Introduction

-Deep neural networks (DNNs) have shown promising success in wireless power allocation and other communication problems~\cite{rajapaksha2021deep,lee2019improving,sun2018learning,xu2019energy,lee2018deep,zhao2020power,eisen2019learning,nasir2019multi,eisen2020optimal,sun2017learning,vanchien2020power,chowdhury2020unfolding,lin2020unsupervised,pellaco2020deep,kumar2021adaptive,zhao2021distributed}.
-Most of these approaches are model-free, meaning that they parameterize some function of interest with established multi-purpose architectures such as multi-layer perceptrons (MLPs)~\cite{rajapaksha2021deep,lee2019improving,sun2018learning}, convolutional neural networks (CNNs)~\cite{xu2019energy,lee2018deep}, recurrent neural networks~\cite{zhao2020power}, and graph neural networks (GNNs)~\cite{eisen2019learning,eisen2020optimal}.
-Hence, these approaches rely on the approximation capability of DNNs~\cite{csaji2001approximation} {to mimic the optimal solutions of classical optimization techniques based on solved examples}.
-On the downside, these deep models do not tend to generalize well to unseen scenarios such as shifts in channel distributions, varying network sizes, or user mobility. {Moreover, obtaining a large set of labeled data, or optimal solutions in our case, as are needed to train DNNs in a supervised manner, may be infeasible for computationally intractable problems.}
+\IEEEpubidadjcol Deep neural networks (DNNs) have shown promising success in wireless power allocation and other communication problems~\cite{rajapaksha2021deep,lee2019improving,sun2018learning,huang2022unsupervised,xu2019energy,lee2018deep,zhao2020power,eisen2019learning,eisen2020optimal,hou2021user,guo2021learning,sun2017learning,chowdhury2020unfolding,lin2020unsupervised,pellaco2020deep,kumar2021adaptive,zhao2021distributed,vanchien2020power}.
+Most of these approaches are model-free, meaning that they parameterize some function of interest with established multi-purpose architectures such as multi-layer perceptrons (MLPs)~\cite{rajapaksha2021deep,lee2019improving,sun2018learning,huang2022unsupervised}, convolutional neural networks (CNNs)~\cite{xu2019energy,lee2018deep}, recurrent neural networks~\cite{zhao2020power}, and graph neural networks (GNNs)~\cite{eisen2019learning,eisen2020optimal,hou2021user}.
+Hence, these approaches rely on the approximation capability of DNNs to mimic the optimal solutions of classical optimization techniques based on solved examples~\cite{csaji2001approximation}.
+A significant limitation in supervised DNNs, as are adopted in many works above, is the requirement of a large set of labeled data, or optimally solved problem instances in our case, which may be infeasible for computationally intractable problems.
+Another downside is that model-free DNNs do not tend to generalize well to unseen scenarios such as shifts in channel distributions, varying network sizes, or user mobility.
+To that end, GNNs incorporating domain knowledge outperform their universal counterparts (as demonstrated in the setting of energy-agnostic sum-rate maximization~\cite{guo2021learning}), thus calling for specialized parameterization of power policy for energy-aware allocation as well.